Fasting for Improved Immunity

 - Fresh fruits and vegetables such as apples, beets, cabbage, carrot, celery, cilantro, cucumber, kale, and spinach.

 If you don’t have a juicer, use bottled juices from a grocery or health-food store.
 Read the labels carefully, though, to be sure the juice does not contain added sugars.

 Never fasted before?
 Try it for one day first, to see what it’s like.
 In our food-centric culture, it can be challenging.
 But most people are surprised by how good they feel during a fast and adjust pretty easily.

-When I recommended fasting to a patient I’ll call Connie, she was horrified.
+When I recommended fasting to a friend I’ll call Connie, she was horrified.
 “I get so hungry just between lunch and dinner.
 How am I ever going to go for a whole day without any food?”